How To Create Function In Mysql Example

 Calling a stored function in a stored procedure

-The following statement creates a new stored procedure that calls the CustomerLevel()
+The following statement creates a new stored procedure that calls the CustomerLevel() stored function:

 Code language: SQL (Structured Query Language) ( sql )